Commemorative Coin Charms

 Footnotes:

-1. See Edgar J. Mandel, Trial Listing Korean Charms and Amulets, P. v, privately published, June 1968.
-He published a trial listing in order to solicit information on the subject.
+1. See Edgar J. Mandel, Trial Listing Korean Charms and Amulets, p. v, privately published, June 1968.
+He published a trial listing to solicit information on the subject.
 Mr. Mandel passed away in 1976 before he could complete his book on the subject.